Hip Dysplasia in Dogs

 Owners would be wise to err on the conservative side with pups who are of one of the breeds that are most frequently plagued with hip dysplasia.
 Jumping should be extremely limited – and daily jogging with a dog under a year old is ill-advised in a vulnerable breed.
 Photo by Anita Kot /Getty Images

-There are two radiographic methods for diagnosing hip dysplasia.
-One method involves completing a single radiograph of your dog’s hips while he is laying on his back with his hind limbs extended.
-This is called an extended ventrodorsal view of the pelvis.
+The gold standard X-ray for diagnosing hip dysplasia is an extended ventrodorsal view of the pelvis.
+It’s a single picture of your dog’s hips while he is lying on his back with his hind limbs extended.
 This radiograph can be interpreted by a board-certified veterinary radiologist or submitted to the Orthopedic Foundation for Animals (OFA) for analysis and certification.

-The extended ventrodorsal view of the pelvis is the most widely used radiographic method for diagnosing hip dysplasia.
-It can be done by any veterinarian and requires no special equipment or additional training.
-However, this method does not take into account the forces that apply pressure to the hips when a dog is standing.
+Unfortunately, this method does not consider the forces that apply pressure to the hips when a dog is standing.
 Therefore, the hips of some dogs with hip dysplasia may appear normal using this method.
 Also, this view may not be diagnostic in dogs who are less than 1 year old.

 Dogs on lockdown in demand-Breeders and associations concerned